mlochbaum/BQN/README.md

 ## Where can I find BQN users?

-There's a BQN channel on [Matrix](https://matrix.org/) (#bqn:matrix.org), which can be opened in the Element client with [this link](https://app.element.io/#/room/%23bqn:matrix.org), and one on Discord that you can join with [this invite](https://discord.gg/SDTW36EhWF).
+There's a BQN [Matrix](https://matrix.org/) channel at #bqn:matrix.org, which you can see in the Element web client with [this link](https://app.element.io/#/room/%23bqn:matrix.org), and one on Discord that you can join with [this invite](https://discord.gg/SDTW36EhWF).
 The two channels are bridged so that comments in one appear in both.
-It should also be possible to link in an IRC channel, so contact me or get on one of the existing forums if you'd like to discuss making one.
-Past BQN discussion has mostly taken place on the [APL Orchard](https://apl.chat) forum, but with a good alternative available I [don't recommend](commentary/orchard.md) it for discussing BQN.
+I can't remember the last day without some conversation here, so you can definitely get your questions answered fast.

 BQNBot will run your code from chat!
 Begin your message with `bqn)` and our friend (designation B-QN) will evaluate the rest and show the output.
 While putting your code in blocks `` `like this` `` is easier to read, the bot just operates on plain text and doesn't require it.